manaakiwhenua/camtrapmz-data-analysis-gui/README.md

 │ └── IMG_0500.JPG
 ```

-Then, in Excel, your `Filename` column will contain values like:
+Regardless of layout, the Excel export should show the camera identifier in each `Filename`, for example:

-images/Cam01/IMG_0001.JPG
+- `images/Cam01/IMG_0001.JPG` when folders are preserved
-images\Cam02\IMG_0500.JPG
+- `images/Hedgehog/Cam02_IMG_0001.JPG` when filenames carry the `Cam02` prefix

 ### 🧠 Priority for Camera ID detection

 The Analyzer determines the “Camera” column automatically in this order:
 1. Existing `Camera` column (if non-empty)
 2. `Label` column (verbatim)
-3. From `Filename` — second path segment (e.g., `images/Cam02/...`)
+3. From `Filename` — camera folder (2nd segment) or any embedded prefix (e.g., `Cam02_IMG_0001.JPG`)
-4. Fallback regex (e.g., finds “cam12” in the text)
+4. Fallback regex (e.g., finds “cam12” elsewhere in the text)

 If all methods fail, the Analyzer will **warn you before continuing**.